 Exploring the abstract realities of Terry Gilliam’s colourful sci-fi epic

-The thing about speculative works is that they invariably prove inaccurate.
-This is no slight on those who create those works; I mean, it would be impossible for anyone to guess with any degree of accuracy every human invention to evolve in the ensuing time period.
+The problem with speculative works is that they inevitably prove inaccurate.
+This is no slight against the creators of those works.
+I mean, it would be impossible for anyone to guess with any degree of accuracy every human invention to evolve in the ensuing period.
 Back in 1930, innovative sci-fi author Olaf Stapledon wrote Last and First Men, a history of the future over a period of 2,000 million years.
-The story chronicled the rise and fall of 8 different races of men.
+The story chronicled the rise and fall of eight different races of men in an audacious vision that still holds up today in a broader sense.
 Some of Stapledon’s speculations were wild and, in hindsight, downright ridiculous, particularly during the Homo sapien period, but he understood the core values of people, their needs and wants, our very nature.
-What we get is a stunning work of imagination that is effective without having to reference the great technological advancements we now depend upon.
+What we get is a stunning work of imagination that is effective without having to reference the great technological advancements we now depend upon, the same that will one day become outmoded.

-Another, perhaps more appropriate case in point comes in the form of Pavane, a novel by Keith Roberts released in 1966.
-Instead of predicting the future, Pavane speculated on an alternate history based on the premise that Catholicism had overruled scientific advancement, resulting in a back-breaking communication device that was controlled manually, its giant, wooden arms communicating with neighbouring towns at the expense of the working man’s health.
-It was an elaborate, impractical version of what would become the telephone.
-From the perspective of actual history, this was an improbable invention, but its purpose was to highlight the oppressive and often debilitating rule of extremism.
+Another, perhaps more appropriate case in point comes in the form of Pavane, a 1966 novel by fellow British author Keith Roberts.
+Instead of predicting the future, Pavane speculates on an alternate history based on the premise that Catholicism has overruled scientific advancement, resulting in a back-breaking communication device that is controlled manually, its giant, wooden arms communicating with neighbouring towns at the expense of the working man’s health.
+It is an elaborate, impractical version of what would become the telephone.
+From the perspective of actual history, this was an improbable invention, but its purpose is to highlight the oppressive and often debilitating rule of extremism.

 Terry Gilliam’s outlandish dystopian nightmare Brazil falls into that same category.
 The movie is set ‘somewhere in the twentieth century’, and as a vision of the future it shares some of those inaccuracies, but thematically it is in many ways reminiscent of 21st century life as we know it.
-The movie was released in 1985, a time when popular belief assumed that bigger was more powerful, and it sports the same gaudy aesthetics as other notable science fiction movies of the period.
-This works within the context of the piece, but nobody could have predicted the extent of our technological advancement during the latter part of the 20th century; particularly the internet, an invention that would alter our lives irrevocably—for better and for worse.
+The movie was released in 1985, an era when popular belief assumed that bigger was more powerful, and it sports the same gaudy aesthetics as other notable science fiction movies of the era.
+This works within the context of the piece, but nobody could have predicted the extent of our technological advancement during the latter part of the 20th century; particularly the internet, an invention that would alter our lives irrevocably.
+From the the radio to the television to online communications and beyond, evolving technology is typically a double-edged sword, with the capacity to both liberate and oppress.
+Regardless of specifics, that will never change.
+There will always be systems of power, and there will always be societies who oppose them.

 Mr. Helpmann: Bad sportsmanship.
 A ruthless minority of people seem to have forgotten good old-fashioned virtues.
 They just can’t stand seeing the other fellow win.
 If these people would just play the game…

-Brazil‘s own institution of order, the Ministry of Information, is both distinctly familiar and utterly absurd—a far cry from the post digital revolution of today, but still seeped in mankind’s unquenchable thirst for power and control.
-The Ministry maintains its stranglehold not through optical fibre and information databases, but through the installation of giant, connecting air ducts—intrusive implements that help them maintain order, and a commentary on the hugely flawed and highly pervasive nature of industrialism.
-Like Blade Runner released three years prior, Brazil‘s overbearing city is seeped in neo noir, taking influence from the visual style of the 1940s, while recalling the machinic constructs of Fritz Lang’s Metropolis.
-Like 1984, this is an outmoded vision reminiscent of World War London, one where the inner city is mired in poverty, awaiting the day when governmental inadequacy arrives to steal away their basic freedoms.
+Brazil‘s own institution of order, the Ministry of Information, is both distinctly familiar and utterly absurd — a far cry from the post digital revolution of today, but seeped in mankind’s unquenchable thirst for power and control, all of it left in the fumbling hands of hyper-bureaucracy.
+The Ministry maintains its stranglehold not through optical fibre and information databases, but through the installation of giant, connecting air ducts, intrusive implements that help maintain order and act as a commentary on the hugely flawed, highly pervasive nature of industrialism.
+Like Blade Runner released three years prior, Brazil‘s overbearing city is seeped in neo noir, taking influence from the visual style of the 1940s and recalling the machinic constructs of Fritz Lang’s Metropolis.
+Taking its cue from 1984, this is an outmoded vision reminiscent of World War London, one where the inner city is mired in poverty, awaiting the day when governmental inadequacy arrives to steal away their basic freedoms.

-As with all memorable works of speculative fiction, many of the movie’s themes remain resonant, they simply manifest in different ways.
-The aforementioned acts of terrorism, here coming in the form of Harry Tuttle (Robert De Niro) and his band of rogue service officers, an anarchic breed who scale skyscrapers to ‘check’ for faulty ducts, sticking it to bureaucracy and disappearing into the night like Batman on a death-defying zip line.
-Pretty archaic stuff post-Internet, but in today’s world Tuttle would take the form of a cyber warrior, dishing out liberation the way Edward Snowden did before his forced exile, exposing the extent of information storage and its capacity as a weapon against personal freedoms.
-The themes are as relevant as ever; it’s the execution of those themes that appear outmoded.
+Despite Brazil‘s visual commentary on sci-fi as a genre with an inevitably short shelf life, as is the case with all memorable works of speculative fiction, the majority of the movie’s themes and characters remain relevant.
+Take Robert De Niro’s heating engineer-come-suspected terrorist, Archibald Tuttle.
+Tuttle and his band of rogue service officers are an anarchic breed who almost tread graphic novel territory, scaling skyscrapers to ‘check’ for faulty ducts, sticking it to bureaucracy and disappearing into the night like Batman on a death-defying zip line.
+Today Tuttle would take the form of a cyber warrior, dishing out liberation the way Edward Snowden did before his forced exile, exposing the extent of information storage and its capacity as a weapon against personal freedoms.
+Tuttle is a symbol of rebellious adventure, the kind the oppressed, pencil-pushing Lowry longs for as he dreams of escaping the tyranny of everyday life for ethereal love.

 Harry Tuttle : Bloody paperwork.
 Huh!